Azeko2xo/woodem/doc/sphinx2/source/user/flow-analysis.rst

    :math:`(i,j+1,k+1)`    :math:`(0,1,1)`       :math:`(1-\hat{x})\hat{y}\hat{z}`
    ====================== ===================== ==========================================

    which are assigned values using their respective weight :math:`w_i`.
-It can be verified that the sum of all :math:`w_i` is one, i.e. that the inrpolation is a partition of unity.
+It can be verified that the sum of all :math:`w_i` is one, i.e. that the interpolation is a partition of unity.

+All quantities are finally averaged over the entire :obj:`time span <woo.dem.FlowAnalysis.timeSpan>` that the :obj:`~woo.dem.FlowAnalysis` engine covers.

 Fraction separation
 ====================